yinlongTh/English/Relative_Clause.md

-## Relative Clause
+## Relative Clause :tada:

 - <strong>One</strong> sentence only can have <strong>one</strong> verb.
 - Relative Clause combines <strong>2 and more</strong> sentences together.

 <pre>
 <strong>Example : </strong>
 Normal : Yinnie have a pencil.
-The pencil is very good.
+The pencil is very good. :pencil2:
 Relative Clause : Yinnie has a pencil which is very good.
 </pre>